top of page

 Audience research is crucial to your business growth.
 Keeping in touch with your customer base is one of the best ways to find out what you’re doing right, and how to pinpoint what customers see as flaws in your product or service.
 Customer satisfaction can be measured with the Net Promoter Score (NPS) system, which directly correlates with your business growth.

-In conclusion, don’t underestimate the impact that regular consumer research can have on your business, whether you’re at start-up or enterprise level.
+In conclusion, don’t underestimate the impact that regular customer research can have on your business, whether you’re at start-up or enterprise level.
 The data you collect can impact the way you build your product, market your services, and message your audience, all of which are directly tied to healthy and sustainable business growth.

 If you found this useful, we think you'll look forward to Lighter Capital's thoughtfully curated monthly e-newsletter.